Deepanshu-Rohilla/Pacman-COP/README.md

         +--- online_game_screen.dart // The firebase screen
-        +--- playerlist.dart // Contains information about players when playing multiplayer game +--- preview.dart // Opens the file that previews the image +--- sockets.dart // The socket screen
+        +--- playerlist.dart // Contains information about players when playing multiplayer game +--- preview.dart // Opens the file that previews the image +--- simulation.dart // Opens the screen that does the simulation part +--- simulation_form.dart
+        +--- simulation_logic.dart
+        +--- sockets.dart // The socket screen
         +--- status.txt // The status of app